An Introduction to the Marking of Carts

 History

-Much of the History of Cart Marking is recorded elsewhere, but certain factors are pertinent to the maintenance of the Tradition today.
+Much of the history of Cart Marking is recorded elsewhere, but certain factors are pertinent to the maintenance of the tradition today.
 A Carman Fellowship has existed since before 1277.
 This became the Fraternyte of Seynt Katryne the Virgin and Master of Carters in 1517 which then agreed to serve the City in various ways and to carry goods at reasonable rates.
 After falling out with the City, control of Carts passed to Christ’s Hospital, back to the City and then back to Christ’s again in 1665.

 At this time the decision was made that each Cart licensed to ply for hire in the City of London should be marked on the shafts with a City Coat of Arms and a number on a brass plate.